a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-3.md

 The first four routes in the list were added by registering the `api_bp` blueprint with our application.
 Next, run `flask run` to start the development server and point your browser to `http://localhost:5000/api/v1/ui` (if you are using a different port or hostname on your dev machine, adjust accordingly).

 You should see something similar to the screenshot below.
-Note that the API version, name and description are taken directly from values we provided to the `Api` constructor in the `app/api/__init__.py` file.
+Note that the URL path, API version, title and description are taken directly from values we provided to the `Api` constructor in the `app/api/__init__.py` file.

 <figure>
     <a href="/img/flask-api-tutorial/p03-01-empty-api.jpg">